eparadis/portfolio/content/about/_index.md

 +++
-date = "2018-08-05"
+date = "2021-05-02"
 title = "About me"
 +++

-I'm **Ed Paradis**, a software engineer on the UX Designer path.
-After working as a developer for over a decade, I realized that the difficult problems are determining what to build, not how to build it.
-I'd like to find a place that lets me do some of both.

-I've always been making things for people to use, and my experience as a developer means writing code and deploying servers will be a tool in my belt for the rest of my life.
-But after completing a Certificate in User-Centered Design in 2018, I learned how products can be so much more effective by iterating prototypes directly with users.

-![This is me][1]
+Hi, I'm **Ed**.

+I do Engineering and Design, but mostly Engineering.
+After many years in technology, my concern is not “How do I build it.”
+It’s “What do I build?”

+You should hire me because -

+I’m a triple threat - Engineering career, Design education, and Management experience.

+I’ve got domain knowledge - behavioral change, healthcare tech, edu-tech, software engineering, hardware prototyping, robotics, non-profits, academia...

+You need a cool head - I’ve been through a few startups and I’m not going to freak out with every investor bobble.

+I’m here for people, not things - understanding them, getting them to use your product, inspiring them to build the right thing, keeping them motivated, doing right by all stakeholders.

+![Picture of me wearing a hat and making a face][1]

 #### Education

+* Master of Science in Human Centered Design & Engineering - Univ. of Washington, 2022 (expected)
-* Certificate in User Centered Design - Univ.
-Washington, 2018
+* Certificate in User Centered Design - Univ. of Washington, 2018
 * Bachelor of Science in Electrical Engineering - Univ.
 Texas at Dallas, 2005

 [1]: /img/about.jpg